 How Leaders Attract Followers

 Then, employees are enabled and empowered to do their part in accomplishing the stated objectives.
 They have the framework that they need to guide their own actions.
-And, empowered employees do.
+And, empowered employees do want to guide their own actions.
+You will fail as a leader to your best employees if you ever forget this fact.

 Further, leaders people follow are accountable and trustworthy.
-If progress towards accomplishing the goals ceases, the leader takes responsibility to analyze the problem—he doesn't search for people to blame.
+If progress towards accomplishing the goals ceases, the leader takes responsibility to analyze the problem—they don't search for people to blame.

 Consequently, people can have confidence that their leader won’t punish them for their efforts if they take reasonable and responsible risks that are well thought out and well-founded.
 They are accountable and responsible to deserve their leader's confidence and trust.